-The Consolidated Plan is guided by three overarching goals that are applied according to a community's needs as follows:
+The Consolidated Plan is guided by three overarching goals that are applied according to the community's needs as follows:

-- Provide decent housing by preserving affordable housing stock, increasing the availability of affordable housing, reducing discriminatory barriers, increasing the supply of supportive housing for those with special needs, and transitioning homeless persons and families into housing. - Provide a suitable living environment through safer, more livable neighborhoods, greater integration of low- and moderate-income residents throughout the city, increased housing opportunities, and reinvestment in deteriorating neighborhoods. - Expand economic opportunities through more jobs paying self-sufficient wages, homeownership opportunities, development activities that promote long-term community viability, and the empowerment of low- and moderate-income persons to achieve selfsufficiency.
+- Providing decent housing by preserving affordable housing stock, increasing the availability of affordable housing, reducing discriminatory barriers, increasing the supply of supportive housing for those with special needs, and transitioning homeless persons and families into housing. - Providing a suitable living environment through safer, more livable neighborhoods, greater integration of low- and moderate-income residents throughout the city, increased housing opportunities, and reinvestment in deteriorating neighborhoods. - Expanding economic opportunities through more jobs paying self-sufficient wages, homeownership opportunities, development activities that promote long-term community viability, and the empowerment of low- and moderate-income persons to achieve self-sufficiency.